Big 3 vs Big 4 Consulting: How They Differ (2026)

 - Your target exits are PE, corp strategy, VC, or a C-suite track.

-- You can clear a McKinsey-level case bar (Road to Offer practice data shows consistent "ready for MBB" scores require around 40-60 high-quality reps; start banking them with our free case drills).
+- You can clear a McKinsey-level case bar (Road to Offer practice data shows consistent "ready for MBB" scores require around 40-60 high-quality reps; start banking them with a free full case or focused structure drills).

 - You are at a top-target undergrad or MBA program, or you have a strong non-traditional story.